grafviktor/goto/docs/SSH_CONFIG.md

 </details>

 In order to see this configuration in action, you can run GOTO with the following parameters. **Don't forget that you can switch between hosts groups using `z` key when the application is running.
-Otherwise you way see only selected group hosts!**
+Otherwise you may see only a subset of hosts belonging to the active group!**

 ```bash
 # Want to be a Production Support engineer?